-unchanged, and always will remain unchanged, is our

-expanding there were still other parts of Africa with little or no church, in fact, with little or no focussed proclamation.
+God is building his church.
+At times, this has meant that AIM has had to change, but what has remained unchanged, and always will remain unchanged, is our desire to stay faithful, obedient and prayerful, so that wenty years ago we realised that while the church in some areas of Africa was rapidly expanding there were still other parts of Africa with little or no church, in fact, with little or no focussed proclamation.
 There were entire countries across the north of Africa where people were being born, living and dying never having the opportunity to meet someone who loves Jesus.
 There were people who live their entire life without the chance to experience God's peace, grace and joy.
 It was obvious, some things needed to change...